 - Step 4 Create a new route-map.
 The first statement of the new route-map should match prefixes that carry a BGP community of x:300.
 No route-dampening parameters need to be set. - Step 5 The second statement should match prefixes that are longer than /23.
-Set the half-life parameter to 20 min and max-suppress-time to 80 min, and use default values for other parameters (reuse 750, suppress 2000). - Step 6 The third statement should match prefixes that are longer than /8.
-Set the half-life parameter to 15 min and max-suppress-time to 60 min, and use default values for other parameters (reuse 750, suppress 2000). - Step 7 The last statement should match all other prefixes (no match command).
-Set the half-life parameter to 10 min and max-suppress-time to 40 min, and use default values for other parameters (reuse 750, suppress 2000). - Step 8 Enter BGP configuration mode and, using the bgp dampening route-map route-map command, start BGP route dampening based on the created route-map.
+Set the half-life parameter to 20 minutes and max-suppress-time to 80 minutes, and use default values for other parameters (reuse 750, suppress 2000). - Step 6 The third statement should match prefixes that are longer than /8.
+Set the half-life parameter to 15 minutes and max-suppress-time to 60 minutes, and use default values for other parameters (reuse 750, suppress 2000).